 Cindy Hovington, Ph.D. holds a doctorate degree in neuroscience.
 She is a mom of 3 and the founder of Curious Neuron, a resource providing parenting advice that is backed by science.
 Every week on Instagram, we focus on one topic surrounding child development, mental health, learning, or play.
 The Curious Neuron blog offers articles by experts in pediatrics and research and they are interviewed on the Curious Neuron podcast.
 Her goal is to make research accessible to parents and caregivers.
 Join the “Family Meetings” every Monday, where Cindy discusses the ups and downs of parenting.
 Join her online courses to discover your child’s brain development.

-- Managing Mommy Rage Webinar
+- Managing Mom Rage

 - Harvard University: Executive Functions in Children

-- The science Behind Tantrums
+- The Science Behind Tantrums